octopus-sensing/octopus-sensing/README.md

 pipenv run python main.py
 ```

-If you don't want to use the script, you can use following methods instead.
+If you don't want to use the script, you can use the following methods instead.

 #### Installation using pip